Yash-op7/Node.js/Crash Course.md

 - `const filePath = path.join(__dirname, 'public', 'index.html')`
 - `async (req, res) => {..., const data = await fs.readFile(filePath);}`
 - `res.end()` is important otherwise your server wont return the response and you'll be waiting endlessly
+- If you want to perform different async opertions but in order then await them in a new async function, see fsDemo.js for example

 ### rest api, see `server2.js`